apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>initCapacity represents the init storage size of the PersistentVolumeClaim which should be created if not exist.
-and the default value is 100Gi if it is empty.</p>
+<p>initCapacity represents the init storage size of the PersistentVolumeClaim which should be created if not exist.<br />and the default value is 100Gi if it is empty.</p><br />
 </td>
 </tr>
 <tr>